PK-cod3ch3mist/ASCII-Media-Player/README.md

 <a href="https://github.com/PK-cod3ch3mist/ANSIArtGenerator"><img src="https://raw.githubusercontent.com/PK-cod3ch3mist/ANSIArtGenerator/main/assets/AMP.svg" alt="ASCII Media Player" width="1000"></a>

-A python program that creates ASCII graphics (with true color support if enabled) from images and videos.
+A python program that creates ASCII graphics from images and videos.
 It can also play videos with subtitle support (given a .srt file)! :scream:

+This is the alpha branch of the application that supports 8 color terminals.
+It uses ncurses and hence works in WSL, Linux and macOS.

 # 🍎 Motivation
 You have seen Music Players, Stackoverflow surfers, Hacker News portals etc. in the terminal, so it is the logical next step 😅.
 Besides, the terminal makes almost everything appear x10 times more cool.